Preparing quasienergy states on demand: A parametric oscillator: Introduction

 \section{Introduction}

-Periodically driven quantum systems are described by quasienergy (Floquet) states, which are a time-domain analog of Bloch states in spatially periodic systems \cite{Shirley1965,Zeldovich1966,Ritus1966,Sambe1973}.
+Periodically driven quantum systems are described by quasienergy (Floquet) states, which are a time-domain analog of Bloch states in spatially periodic systems \cite{Shirley1965,Zeldovich1967,Ritus1967,Sambe1973}.
 The new physics associated with quasienergy states has been attracting much interest recently.
 Examples include topological Floquet states, artificial gauge fields, and new many-body phases \cite{Kitagawa2010,Lindner2011,Goldman2014,Bukov2015,Peano2016,Khemani2016,Keyserlingk2016,Khemani2016a,Zhang2016,Choi2016,Bairey2017}.

-Preparation of Floquet states is often discussed in the adiabatic framework assuming that the periodic field is slowly turned on, cf. \cite{DAlessio2015,Heinisch2016,Weinberg2016,Ho2016} and references therein.
+Preparation of Floquet states is often discussed in the adiabatic framework assuming that the periodic field is slowly turned on, cf.~\cite{DAlessio2015,Heinisch2016,Weinberg2016,Ho2016} and references therein.
 The analysis for many-body systems is complicated by the effect of heating, and much progress has been made by studying systems that display many-body localization, as it may alleviate the heating.
-Recently adiabatic state preparation was considered also for a parametrically driven nonlinear oscillator \cite{Goto2016,Puri2016}.
+Recently, adiabatic state preparation was considered also for a parametrically driven nonlinear oscillator \cite{Goto2016,Puri2016}.
 In contrast to many-body systems, the energy spectrum here is discrete, which simplifies the problem.
-However, a potential complication, and also potentially new and interesting features stem from the fact that the quasienergy levels for weak driving can display degeneracy or what we call reduced-band (RB) degeneracy, see below.
-The analysis \cite{Goto2016,Puri2016} referred to the parameter range where there was no degeneracy.
+However, a potential complication, and also potentially new and interesting features stem from the fact that the quasienergy levels for weak driving can display degeneracy, or a specific type of degeneracy, which we call the reduced-band (RB) degeneracy.

-The goal of this paper is to study preparation of quasienergy states in a small quantum system in the case where the quasienergy states can display degeneracy or RB degeneracy for weak driving.
-This case is of particular physical importance.
-In optics terms, it corresponds to either a multiphoton or a parametric resonance, where the distance between the energy levels of the system is close to either a multiple or a fraction of the radiation frequency multiplied by $\hbar$.
+The goal of this paper is to study preparation of quasienergy states in a small quantum system in the case where the quasienergy states can display degeneracy or the RB degeneracy for weak driving.
+In optics terms, this case corresponds to either a multiphoton resonance or a subharmonic resonance, where the distance between the energy levels of the system is close to either a multiple or a fraction of the radiation frequency multiplied by $\hbar$.
 Multiphoton resonance leads to Rabi oscillations described in Ref.~\onlinecite{Larsen1976} for a nonlinear oscillator using perturbation theory.
-In terms of the Floquet states, when the driving frequency is close to the oscillator eigenfrequency, the oscillator can display simultaneous multiple anticrossing of the quasienergy levels \cite{Dykman2005}.
+In terms of the Floquet states, when the driving frequency is close to the oscillator eigenfrequency, such oscillator can display simultaneous multiple anticrossing of the quasienergy levels \cite{Dykman2005}.